 This choice of hers made everything worse, and she dropped out of every activity that brought her joy: sports, bands, etc. It seemed the only thing my daughter wanted was to come and go as she pleased and to make my life hell.

 Despite all the drama, I knew without a doubt that she was a good kid.

 My daughter is intelligent, funny, athletic, and very caring, and she loves animals and babies.
 I saw the good in her, but the problem with my daughter was that she didn’t see it in herself.
 Sadly, she felt lost and hated herself.

 Looking back at her choices and decisions, it was apparent how little she loved herself and had no self-esteem.

 I finally recognized that she needed more help than I could give her.
-Still, I was that same parent that thought only the bad kids got sent away to therapeutic programs, and SHE WAS NOT A BAD KID!
+Still, I was that same parent who thought only the bad kids got sent away to therapeutic programs, and SHE WAS NOT A BAD KID!

 How to Deal with a Chronically Defiant and Disrespectful Teenager?

-Watching our kids make bad decisions is hard, and even harder to see them following down a dark path.
+Watching our kids make bad decisions is hard, and it is even harder to see them following down a dark path.
 As parents, we want nothing more than for our children to be happy and successful in life.
 So when they start to head down a dangerous path, it can be difficult to know what to do.

-Here is the truth, there are excellent therapeutic programs for teens like yours and mine.
+Here is the truth: there are excellent therapeutic programs for teens like yours and mine.
 These teen treatment programs are designed to help the good kids making poor choices make better ones.
 They treat the difficult and disrespectful teenagers who are vaping, failing school, and not following any rules.